 Classification of Boundary Road as a sub-arterial road was based on advice about its status in the early stages of precinct planning for the Vineyard Precinct.
-RMS has since revised its approach to the road network in the North West Growth Area (NWGA) and current plans show Boundary Road as a collector road.
+RMS has since revised its approach to the road network in the North West Growth Area (NWGA).
 Box 4.1 explains the history of planning relevant to the status of Boundary Road.

-The council used a cost estimate based on Boundary Road being constructed as a sub-arterial road.
-We do not consider this assumption is reasonable.
+Despite this, the council used a cost estimate based on Boundary Road being constructed as a sub-arterial road.
+We consider it is no longer reasonable to maintain this classification and it should be considered to have collector road status.